Skip to main content

 The 2023 5G Challenge Event

-In the 2023 5G Challenge, NTIA/ITS will award a total prize purse of up to $7,000,000 in cash and in-kind prizes to high-performing 5G subsystems that showcase multi-vendor interoperability across Radio Units (RU) and combined Central Units and Distributed Units (CU+DU).
+In the 2023 5G Challenge, NTIA/ITS awarded a total prize purse of $7,000,000 in cash and in-kind prizes to high-performing 5G subsystems that showcased multi-vendor interoperability across RUs and combined CUs and DUs (CU+DU).

-The 5G Challenge is facilitating contestant testing through three stages of integration, each building on the previous stage:
+The 2023 5G Challenge facilitated contestant testing through three stages of integration, each building on the previous stage:

 • Wrap-around emulation testing (on each contestant subsystem individually)